13 Java Fundamentals | Overloaded Methods in Java | By Dummy for Dummies

 }

-⦿ Here each method when return a value, it is directly printed inside the println
+⦿ Here each method, when it returns a value, is directly printed inside the println.

-⦿ All methods have same names yet java treat them as different methods.
-It depends on the argument we send that which methods will be accessed.
+⦿ All methods have the same names, yet Java treats them as different methods.
+It depends on the argument we send to determine which method will be accessed.

-⦿ We have three methods which gives us three options, either we can send two integers, or three integers or two doubles.
+⦿ We have three methods which give us three options: either we can send two integers, three integers, or two doubles.

-⦿ If we try to send arguments that does not match the parameters it will throw error, because java will not find the matching method.
+⦿ If we try to send arguments that do not match the parameters, it will throw an error because Java will not find a matching method.

 POINTS TO REMEMBER

-⦿ Method Overloading means same method name, but different parameter list (number, type, or order).
+⦿ Method Overloading means the same method name but a different parameter list (number, type, or order).

 ⦿ Return type alone cannot overload a method.
 For example, int addBananas(int a, int b) and double addBananas(int a, int b) is not valid overloading.
-Because return type is not part of Signature
+Because the return type is not part of the Signature.

-⦿ Java decides which method to call based on the arguments you pass and name you mention
+⦿ Java decides which method to call based on the arguments you pass and the name you mention.

-⦿ You can also keep the arguments same and name the methods differently, and they will act as different methods.
-That is only done when inside structure of code serve different purpose, if serve same purpose then doing this is useless.
+⦿ You can also keep the arguments the same and name the methods differently, and they will act as different methods.
+That is only done when the inside structure of the code serves a different purpose; if they serve the same purpose, doing this is useless.

 ⦿ If no method matches the given arguments, the program will throw a compile-time error.

-⦿ Overloading makes your code more readable and organized, since you don’t have to create separate names like add2Bananas ,
+⦿ Overloading makes your code more readable and organized, since you don't have to create separate names like add2Bananas, add3Bananas, etc.

 EXERCISE